All the ammunition from all the manufacturers. All the ballistics finally in one place.

 ruger gp100 review

 So what is the deal?
-Here is the deal, The GP100 meets if not exceeds everything you would expect from Ruger.
-They will stand behind their product and will amaze you with their customer service.
-I once called Ruger because my P345 would shoot all over the place.
-I had to send it in (boooo) however, they paid for shipping and also determined that my barrel was defective.
+Here is the deal, The GP100 meets if not exceeds everything you would expect from Ruger and they will stand behind their product.
+I once called Ruger because our P345 would shoot all over the place.
+I had to send it in and paid for shipping.
+Ruger determined that the barrel was defective.
 They not only sent me the gun back professionally sighted, with a new barrel, I also received a free gun lock.
-All this and I never once mentioned who I work for!
+The whole process took about 10 days.
+That's not to shabby.

 FIRST IMPRESSIONS

-This gun comes with a few different barrel options.
+The GP100 is available with a few different barrel options.
 There is a 3 inch, 4 inch and also a 6 inch barrel.
 The 4 inch barrel being the one we are using here.
 This gun is well built.
 I also have a Stainless Steel Smith & Wesson in 357 Magnum.
-After handling the Ruger, the Smith feels sub par.
-The Ruger is bulky and can clearly handle any load fired.
-I am no gun guru, but compare the two for yourself and draw your own conclusion.
+After handling the Ruger, the Smith feels sub-par.
+I am not saying it is, but the bulk of the Ruger makes it obvious, it can handle any load fired.
+I admit, this is my 2 cents, but compare the two for yourself and draw your own conclusion.
 For me the Ruger is feels superior.
-The grip is more comfy, and the steel thicker.
+The grip is feels better, and the steel thicker.
 In a 357 these are key factors.
-The cylinder was well balanced and spun for about 4 seconds.
-The cylinder walls of the Ruger look thicker than that of the Smith.
+You must trust the revolver and also be able to hold on to it.
+The cylinder is well balanced and spins smooth as a Cadillac.
+Something that I should also point out, the cylinder walls of the Ruger are thicker than that of the Smith.
+Our gun featured a 6 shot cylinder 4.2" barrel and rear adjustable sights.

 SHOOTING